 Alexis: Do you have any tips for aspiring authors when it comes to cover design?

 Korey: Shop around!
 Everyone knows what sort of covers they like—everyone’s walked across a bookshop to pick up a book just because they liked the cover.
 Save that cover.
 Save all the covers you do that with.
 Your general preferences will start to become apparent, and the cover artist should be able to detect what you like to see on covers, whether it’s certain poses, colors, fonts, etc., and should be able to give you what you want quicker and easier.

 Alexis: Do you do covers just for Stormy Night books, or do you also freelance for others?

 Korey: I co-own Stormy Night Publications with my husband, so I only do spanking or BDSM covers with SNP now.
 However, if someone wanted me to do something outside the spanking/BDSM genre, I’d be happy to freelance.
-That being said, most people who are familiar with my covers are writers in the spanking/BDSM genre, so that doesn’t happen often.
+That being said, most people who are familiar with my covers are writers in the spanking/BDSM genre similar to what you might of already seen on websites such as hdmmovies, so that doesn’t happen often.

 What appeals to you as a reader?

 Korey: Personally, I’m a creature of curiosity when I have my buyer’s hat on.
 For example, I picked up Cinder because the cover was quick, clear, and made me think, “Huh?
 I need to know what’s going on here.”
 This can also happen with images that seem to pop from a background (i.e. light on dark or dark on light).
 When it comes to mainstream especially, I have to feel the need to investigate further.